mitchthorson/metadata-generator-py/readme.md

  ```
  and specify the title, description, url, and image properties just once and viola, metadata.

  This probably isn't very useful for you.
-You're fancy CMS probably does this for you.
+Your fancy CMS probably does this for you.
 But if like me, you're on your own, this might be useful.

 ##Installation